Visiting and keeping in touch during the Coronavirus pandemic

 - Carers for patients who require assistance e.g. supporting someone with a mental health condition, dementia, delirium, a learning disability or autism, where not being present would cause the patient to be distressed

 - Patients may be accompanied where appropriate and necessary to assist their communication and/or to meet their health, religious or spiritual care needs.

-Before visiting, the visitor should call the ward directly between the hours of 10am – 11am to discuss appropriate arrangements and what to expect when they visit.
+Before visiting, you should call the ward directly any time after 9am to discuss appropriate arrangements and what to expect when you visit.
 This should include:

-- A verbal ‘symptom check’ carried out by ward staff to ensure that the visitor does not have any symptoms of COVID-19 (high temperature / new, continuous cough / loss or change to sense of smell or taste) and check the visitor is not self-isolating.
+- A verbal ‘symptom check’ carried out by ward staff to ensure that you do not have any symptoms of COVID-19 (high temperature / new, continuous cough / loss or change to sense of smell or taste) and to check that you are not self-isolating.
 Anyone showing symptoms of COVID-19 or self-isolating should not visit, even if these symptoms are mild or intermittent, due to the risk they pose to others.

-- That their details (name and contact details) will be recorded to aid the NHS Test and Trace teams if contact tracing is indicated.
+- Informing you that your details (name and contact details) will be recorded to aid the NHS Test and Trace teams if contact tracing is indicated.

-- Ensuring that the visitor is following any local or national restrictions in their area of residence related to travel and social contact.
+- Ensuring that you are following any local or national restrictions in your area of residence related to travel and social contact.